Boxing: Swarmer/in-fighter

 In-fighters/swarmers (sometimes called "pressure fighters") attempt to stay close to an opponent, throwing intense flurries and combinations of hooks and uppercuts.
 Mainly Mexican, Irish, Irish-American, Puerto Rican, and Mexican-American boxers popularized this style.
 A successful in-fighter often needs a good "chin" because swarming usually involves being hit with many jabs before they can maneuver inside where they are more effective.
 In-fighters operate best at close range because they are generally shorter and have less reach than their opponents and thus are more effective at a short distance where the longer arms of their opponents make punching awkward.
 However, several fighters tall for their division have been relatively adept at in-fighting as well as out-fighting.

 The essence of a swarmer is non-stop aggression.
 Many short in-fighters use their stature to their advantage, employing a bob-and-weave defense by bending at the waist to slip underneath or to the sides of incoming punches.
 Unlike blocking, causing an opponent to miss a punch disrupts his balance, this permits forward movement past the opponent's extended arm and keeps the hands free to counter.
 A distinct advantage that in-fighters have is when throwing uppercuts, they can channel their entire bodyweight behind the punch; Mike Tyson was famous for throwing devastating uppercuts.
 Marvin Hagler was known for his hard "chin", punching power, body attack and the stalking of his opponents.
 Some in-fighters, like Mike Tyson, have been known for being notoriously hard to hit.
 The key to a swarmer is aggression, endurance, chin, and bobbing-and-weaving.

 Notable in-fighters include Henry Armstrong, Aaron Pryor, Julio César Chávez, Jack Dempsey, Shawn Porter, Miguel Cotto, Gennady Golovkin, Joe Frazier, Danny García, Mike Tyson, Manny Pacquiao, Rocky Marciano, Wayne McCullough, James Braddock, Gerry Penalosa, Harry Greb, David Tua, James Toney and Ricky Hatton.
-This style was also used by the Street Fighter character Balrog.